 The Second Vatican Council taught that the celebration of the Eucharist is the “source and summit” of the life of the Catholic Church.

-At the moment there is no Children’s Liturgy during the Sunday Mass.
+At the moment there is no Little Church during the Sunday Mass.
 Age appropriate activities are posted on the parish Facebook page.

-Now public Mass is now available on Sundays and Wednesday there is no longer any live-streaming:
+Now public Mass is now available on Sundays and during the week there is no longer any live-streaming:

 You can read our latest Covid-19 information here: